Galser/packer-ubuntu/README.md

      ubuntu-1804-vbox (vagrant): Compressing: ubuntu-1804-vbox-disk001.vmdk
  Build 'ubuntu-1804-vbox' finished.
 ```
 Now you should have file `ubuntu-1804-vbox.box` in the current folder.
 This is you Vagrant base box with Ubuntu Bionice Beaver 64Bit.
-Cogratulations!
+Congratulations!
 You can stop here, or do several *complimentary steps* to test run the box.
 5. We going to initialize Vagrant with our fresh box, bring it up , check and later destroy to free resources.
   1. We need to let know Vagrant about our new box - e.g. add it.
 To do so execute : `vagrant box add ubuntu-1804-vbox ubuntu-1804-vbox.box`